jahnaviakveti/anvil-p04-phantom-pi/README.md

 <div align="center">

+## Team

+Team Name: Sonic

+Team Members: Jahnavi Sri Sai Akveti, Nakshatra Vinoth, Harshitha Dussa

-**Team Sonic** · Manipal Institute of Technology, Bangalore · Anvil P-04
+ **Manipal Institute of Technology, Bangalore · Anvil P-04**

 *Two specialists, one gate, and an agent that tunes itself to whatever data it is given.*